Related Elsevier policies, documents and initiatives

 Elsevier’s policy on changes to the authorship of accepted manuscripts This policy addresses the addition, deletion, or rearrangement of author names in the authorship of accepted manuscripts.

-This page includes information on what constitutes (potential) conflicts of interest.
+This page includes information on what constitutes (potential) competing interests.

 This page contains information about the disclosure statement in which authors must disclose any potential or actual conflict of interest.